MichaelStott/SimplexSolver/README.md

 # Simplex Solver

-Example code for solving linear equations using the simplex algorithm.
+Example code for solving linear equations using simplex.

-- Provides step-by-step instrucitons for Simplex algorithm.
+- Provides step-by-step instrucitons for solving LPs using simplex algorithm (tableau method).
 - Outputs raw LaTeX file.

 LaTeX files can be compiled [here].

+Note: Currently, only LPs in standard form are supported.

 ### Examples